-Know It All, or KIA, is our exclusive, private online community where CX Leaders from top corporate brands work together to solve challenges, build strategies, and position for the future.
+Know It All (KIA), is our exclusive online community where executive CX end users from corporate brands work together to solve challenges, build strategies, and position for the future.

-Join us at Customer Response Summit Clearwater, Florida, February 28-March 2, 2022.
+Join us at Customer Response Summit Coronado, California, October 24-26, 2022.
 Kick back, put your feet in the sand, and soak up the CX inspiration we all value from CRS.

 Of the experiments I’ve conducted, what has fascinated me most is finding the right mix of frontline talent and technology to meet my customers’ needs.
 Over the past three years, our mix has been everything from 100% in-house talent handling every transaction fully manually, all the way to a mix of in-house, on-shore, near-shore, and gig talent in combination with customer-facing AI chatbots and back-end robotic process automation (RPA).

 Those who have followed my blogs on Execs In The Know's online community are aware that, of this talent mix, one area I have a special interest in harnessing and expanding in our business is gig talent.

 Over the past year, in addition to developing and co-managing my own gig team with a gig talent partner, I have consumed research studies and articles from multiple sources; spoken in-depth with other CX leaders who have implemented, are considering implementing, or have considered and decided not to implement gig programs of their own; participated in panel discussions, and written more than 20 blog posts.

 Based on this experience and research, I am sharing four key trends that have convinced me to a) believe predictions that between 30% and 50% of the global workforce will engage in some aspect of gig work by 2025—and b) to expect that more companies will begin hiring their existing customers as gig workers.

 People are thinking about work beyond the 35 to 60 hour, full-time commitment to one employer at a time in one location.